 “Compulsive or uncontrollable urges to gamble, binge eat, shop, and have sex have been reported with the use of the ant-psychotic drug aripiprazole (Abilify, Abilify Maintena, Aristada, and generics).
 These uncontrollable urges were reported to have stopped when the medicine was discontinued, or the dose was reduced.
 These impulse-control problems are rare, but they may result in harm to the patient and others if not recognized.”

 Thomas J. Moore, a senior scientist at the Institute for Safe Medication Practices, has studied over 1,580 cases during the last decade that have included several impulsive behaviors.
 He explained some of his findings to The Daily Beast last November.

 “The drug triggers a pathological urge to gamble constantly,” he said.

 Gary Wilson is a Minneapolis-based attorney with Abilify clients nationwide, and he pointed out in an AOL article about the drug that Europe issued compulsive behavior warnings about Abilify in 2012, four years before American patients knew about it.

 “If it ruins your life, that’s a pretty bad side effect,” he said.

-If you’re one of the patients who takes Abilify and are noticing you’re doing too much casino gambling in Atlantic City or off-track wagering at Favorites, perhaps you might need some counseling.
+If you’re one of the patients who take Abilify and are noticing you’re gambling more in Atlantic City or off-track wagering at Favorites, you might need some counseling.
 The Council on Compulsive Gambling of New Jersey (CCGNJ) is here to help with problematic off-track wagering in Hillborough and other disordered gambling behaviors in New Jersey.
-If you’d like more information, call our 24/7 hotline, 1-800-GAMBLER or visit us online at http://www.800gambler.org.
+If you’d like more information, call our 24/7 hotline, 1-800-GAMBLER, or contact us online today.